statamic/docs/content/collections/docs/workflow.md

 ### Ignoring Content

 Sometimes it makes sense to keep the content _outside_ of git.
 Perhaps you have a lot of writers and content changes happen fast and furiously.
-Or maybe you a ton of content and want to keep your git repo small.
+Or maybe you have a ton of content and want to keep your git repo small.

 Whatever the reason, you can ignore the `content` directory in your `.gitignore` file, and just use git to manage everything else [just like usual](#team).